bchap1n/bchap1n.github.io/_posts/2017-10-16-save-your-history.md

 The native powershell `Get-History` cmdlet only gives items from the open console and all history is lost when you close the console.
 Similar to `.bash_history` in Linux, the command line property from the `Get-History` output are also written to a file called `Console_history.txt`, which is ueful as a more persistant history.

 ### function hist
-Here are a few elements I have added to my powershell profile to make using `Console_history.txt' more fun:
+I added this to my powershell profile to make using `Console_history.txt' more fun:

 {% highlight powershell linenos %}
 $history = "~\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt"
 function hist {get-content $history -tail 512}
 {% endhighlight %}

-the `hist` function gives me quick access to the contents of my `Console_history.txt` and I use it a lot!
+the `hist` function gives me quick access to the contents of my `Console_history.txt`

 ### function save-cmd
 Often I want to save the command I have just run for later use, but I don't want to leave the console and break my concentration.
 I added `save-cmd` function my $Profile to pull the last item in my history, and save it to a file in my personal powershell repo.